akruszewski/gibl/manuscript/chapter3.md

 1. `pk-key->datum` - returns a public/private key such that it is easily serializable by the next procedure in this list
 1. `bytes->hex-string` - converts a hex string (think numbers for example) to bytes, e.g. `"0102030304" -> "Hello"`

-We need to make sure to require necessary packages:
+We need to make sure to require the necessary packages:

 ```racket
 (require crypto)